-- 1. Reviewing the requirement for a minimum 10 per cent of all new residential land to be provided as POS to determine if this metric is still appropriate. - 2.
-Developing a 10+ year regional level sporting facilities plan to identify and prioritise gaps in regional sporting facilities and acquire and fund regional open spaces, specifically sporting facilities, in a timely manner to align with population growth. - 3.
-Developing contemporary legislative and policy mechanisms to ensure that: - a.
-POS design and delivery: - appropriately allocates different POS uses and purposes, balancing environmental, recreational, sporting and community needs. - ii. does not have its use impeded by drainage and utilities facilities. - iii. is accessible and appropriately distributed. - iv. is cost effective to enable sustainable maintenance and replacement by Local Government. - v. is responsive to urban ecology, regional climatic conditions, and climate change. - vi. considers water requirements and availability as a priority, includes water sensitive urban design principles, and prioritises water allocations for the irrigation and maintenance of functional active recreational and sport facilities. - b.
-POS cash in lieu contributions are equitable, transparent, and simplified by: - streamlining the process to collect and expend cash in lieu contributions by delegating functions to Local Government. - ii. broadening how cash in lieu funds can be spent to include works beyond the current scope. - iii. allowing for the collection of cash in lieu contributions at development application stage and for all forms of subdivision, including two lot subdivisions or developments. - iv. investigating the option of a standard fixed rate contribution fee per lot or dwelling when contributions are intended for public open space upgrades. - 4.
-Providing guidance documents and support to assist Local Governments with their strategic POS planning.
+Position Statement New subdivisions and developments should provide appropriate Public Open Space (POS) or POS contributions to provide environmental benefits and meet the needs of the community.
+The State Government should take a leadership role in the strategic planning of POS, in consultation with Local Government, including: Reviewing the requirement for a minimum 10 per cent of all new residential land to be provided as POS to determine if this metric is still appropriate.
+Developing a 10+ year regional level sporting facilities plan to identify and prioritise gaps in regional sporting facilities and acquire and fund regional open spaces, specifically sporting facilities, in a timely manner to align with population growth.
+Developing contemporary legislative and policy mechanisms to ensure that: a.
+POS design and delivery: appropriately allocates different POS uses and purposes balancing environmental and purposes, balancing environmental, recreational, sporting and community needs. ii. does not have its use impeded by drainage and utilities facilities. iii. is accessible and appropriately distributed. iv. is cost effective to enable sustainable maintenance and replacement by Local Government. v. is responsive to urban ecology, regional climatic conditions, and climate change. vi. considers water requirements and availability as a priority, includes water sensitive urban design principles, and prioritises water allocations for the irrigation and maintenance of functional active recreational and sport facilities. b.
+POS cash in lieu contributions are equitable, transparent, and simplified by: i. streamlining the process to collect and expend cash in lieu contributions by delegating functions to Local Government. ii. broadening how cash in lieu funds can be spent to include works beyond the current scope. allowing for the collection of cash in lieu contributions at development application stage and for all forms of subdivision, including two lot subdivisions or developments.